stratum-mining/stratum/README.md

 * bitcoin data structures <-> sv2 data structures mapping
 * utils

-A rust implementation of an Sv2 role is supposed to import this crate in order to have anything it need that is Sv2 or bitcoin related.
-In the future every library under `protocols/v2` will be reexported by this crate, so if a rust implementation of a role need access to a lower level library there is no need to reimport it.
+A Rust implementation of an Sv2 role is supposed to import this crate in order to have anything it need that is Sv2 or bitcoin related.
+In the future every library under `protocols/v2` will be reexported by this crate, so if a Rust implementation of a role need access to a lower level library there is no need to reimport it.

 This crate do not assume any async runtime.
 The only thing that the user is required to use is a